Tanja Andersen: My story

 I went to public school until the 8th grade.
 I was then transferred to a special school because I am dyslexic.
 School has always been a struggle for me, but I have never stopped wanting to learn and improve.
 I was bullied at the new school, but decided to remain until I graduated.

-In 2006, I began my education in working with animals.
+I began my education in working with animals.
 My entire world was shaken off its foundations when I was awakened at midnight one early morning and told that my father had committed suicide.
 I was only 18-years-old when I lost my dad.
 He had been an alcoholic and was addicted to pills at the end of his life.
 That sad day changed the rest of my life.

 Shortly thereafter, a guy started to show interest in me, and it was nice.
 I did not care he was headed for prison and sold hash.